MartC53/ConnectTheDots2/Documents/ComponentSpecification.md

 Name: Data Analysis Module

-What it does: Processes and analyzes viral load data.
-This includes running machine learning models for sample analysis and updating the algorithm if required.
+What it does: Our program processes and analyzes labeled viral load data.
+Steps includes importing data, running machine learning models for sample analysis, and updating the algorithm if required.

 Inputs (with type information):
 - sampleData (type: array of objects) – Retrieved sample records for analysis.